 The taste of fresh garlic flavors foods in a way that jarred garlic can't begin to match.
-Unpeeled garlic stores in a cool, dark, dry, well-ventilated location for three to five months, says food safety specialist Linda Harris of the University of California-Davis, but peeled garlic cloves will spoil faster.
-Olive oil does not make a good storage liquid for garlic.
-Left at room temperature or in the refrigerator for too long, garlic in olive oil provides a perfect breeding ground for bacteria that cause botulism.
-Fortunately, you have alternatives for safe garlic storage.
+Unpeeled garlic stores in a cool, dark, dry, well-ventilated location for three to five months, per the University of California, Davis (UC Davis), but peeled garlic cloves will spoil faster.

 Video of the Day